Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ## Next steps

 Samples showing how to use the Cognitive Services Text Analytics library are available in this GitHub repository.
-Samples are provided for each main functional area, and for each area, samples are provided for analyzing a single text input, a collection of text input strings, and a collection of text document inputs.
+Samples are provided for each main functional area, and for each area, samples are provided for analyzing a single document, and a collection of documents.

 ### Detect Language
-* [Sample1_DetectLanguage.cs][detect_language_sample0] - Detect the language of a single text input.
+* [Sample1_DetectLanguage.cs][detect_language_sample0] - Detect the language of a document.
-* [Sample1_DetectLanguageBatchConvenience.cs][detect_language_sample1] - Detect the language of each input in a collection of text input strings.
+* [Sample1_DetectLanguageBatchConvenience.cs][detect_language_sample1] - Detect the language of each document in a collection of documents.
-* [Sample1_DetectLanguageBatch.cs][detect_language_sample2] - Detect the language of each input in a collection of text document inputs.
+* [Sample1_DetectLanguageBatch.cs][detect_language_sample2] - Detect the language of each document in a collection of documents.
+This method allows to provide more information about each document.
-* [Sample1_DetectLanguageAsync.cs][detect_language_sample_async] - Make an asynchronous call to detect the language of a single text input.
+* [Sample1_DetectLanguageAsync.cs][detect_language_sample_async] - Make an asynchronous call to detect the language of a document.

 ### Analyze Sentiment
-* [Sample2_AnalyzeSentiment.cs][analyze_sentiment_sample0] - Analyze sentiment in a single text input.
+* [Sample2_AnalyzeSentiment.cs][analyze_sentiment_sample0] - Analyze sentiment in a document.
-* [Sample2_AnalyzeSentimentBatchConvenience.cs][analyze_sentiment_sample1] - Analyze sentiment in a collection of text input strings.
+* [Sample2_AnalyzeSentimentBatchConvenience.cs][analyze_sentiment_sample1] - Analyze sentiment in a collection of documents.
-* [Sample2_AnalyzeSentimentBatch.cs][analyze_sentiment_sample2] - Analyze sentiment in a collection of text document inputs.
+* [Sample2_AnalyzeSentimentBatch.cs][analyze_sentiment_sample2] - Analyze the sentiment of a collection of documents in different languages.

 ### Extract Key Phrases
-* [Sample3_ExtractKeyPhrases.cs][extract_key_phrases_sample0] - Extract key phrases from a single text input.
+* [Sample3_ExtractKeyPhrases.cs][extract_key_phrases_sample0] - Extract key phrases from a document.
-* [Sample3_ExtractKeyPhrasesBatchConvenience.cs][extract_key_phrases_sample1] - Extract key phrases from a each input in a collection of text input strings.
+* [Sample3_ExtractKeyPhrasesBatchConvenience.cs][extract_key_phrases_sample1] - Extract key phrases from each document in a collection of documents.
-* [Sample3_ExtractKeyPhrasesBatch.cs][extract_key_phrases_sample2] - Extract key phrases from a each input in a collection of text document inputs.
+* [Sample3_ExtractKeyPhrasesBatch.cs][extract_key_phrases_sample2] - Extract the key phrases of a collection of documents in different languages.

 ### Recognize Entities
-* [Sample4_RecognizeEntities.cs][recognize_entities_sample0] - Recognize entities in a single text input.
+* [Sample4_RecognizeEntities.cs][recognize_entities_sample0] - Recognize entities in a document.
-* [Sample4_RecognizeEntitiesBatchConvenience.cs][recognize_entities_sample1] - Recognize entities in each input in a collection of text input strings.
+* [Sample4_RecognizeEntitiesBatchConvenience.cs][recognize_entities_sample1] - Recognize entities in each document in a collection of documents.
-* [Sample4_RecognizeEntitiesBatch.cs][recognize_entities_sample2] - Recognize entities in each input in a collection of text document inputs.
+* [Sample4_RecognizeEntitiesBatch.cs][recognize_entities_sample2] - Recognize entities of a collection of documents in different languages.
-* [Sample4_RecognizeEntitiesAsync.cs][recognize_entities_sample_async] - Make an asynchronous call to detect the language of a single text input.
+* [Sample4_RecognizeEntitiesAsync.cs][recognize_entities_sample_async] - Make an asynchronous call to recognize entities in a document.

 ### Recognize PII Entities
-* [Sample5_RecognizePiiEntities.cs][recognize_pii_entities_sample0] - Recognize entities containing Personally Identifiable Information in a single text input.
+* [Sample5_RecognizePiiEntities.cs][recognize_pii_entities_sample0] - Recognize entities containing Personally Identifiable Information in a document.
-* [Sample5_RecognizePiiEntitiesBatch.cs][recognize_pii_entities_sample1] - Recognize entities containing Personally Identifiable Information in each input in a collection of document strings.
+* [Sample5_RecognizePiiEntitiesBatchConvenience.cs][recognize_pii_entities_sample2] - Recognize entities containing Personally Identifiable Information in each document in a collection of documents.
-* [Sample5_RecognizePiiEntitiesBatchConvenience.cs][recognize_pii_entities_sample2] - Recognize entities containing Personally Identifiable Information in each input in a collection of text input string.
+* [Sample5_RecognizePiiEntitiesBatch.cs][recognize_pii_entities_sample1] - Recognize entities containing Personally Identifiable Information of a collection of documents in different languages.

 ### Recognize Linked Entities
-* [Sample6_RecognizeLinkedEntities.cs][recognize_linked_entities_sample0] - Recognize linked entities in a single text input.
+* [Sample6_RecognizeLinkedEntities.cs][recognize_linked_entities_sample0] - Recognize linked entities in a document.
-* [Sample6_RecognizeLinkedEntitiesBatchConvenience.cs][recognize_linked_entities_sample1] - Recognize linked entities in each input in a collection of text input strings.
+* [Sample6_RecognizeLinkedEntitiesBatchConvenience.cs][recognize_linked_entities_sample1] - Recognize linked entities in each document in a collection of documents.
-* [Sample6_RecognizeLinkedEntitiesBatch.cs][recognize_linked_entities_sample2] - Recognize linked entities in each input in a collection of text document inputs.
+* [Sample6_RecognizeLinkedEntitiesBatch.cs][recognize_linked_entities_sample2] - Recognize linked entities of a collection of documents in different languages.

 ## Contributing